-Positive teacher-pupil relationships are central to enabling a pupil to feel safe and secure.
-The school will focus heavily on forming positive relationships based on predictability, fairness and trust to allow teachers to understand their pupils and create a strong foundation for positive relationships.
+Positive teacher-pupil relationships are central to pupil behaviour and enabling a pupil to feel safe and secure.
+The school will focus heavily on forming positive relationships based on predictability, fairness and trust to allow teachers to understand their pupils and create a strong foundation from which behavioural change can take place.